-PROFESSIONAL AGRICULTURAL STUDENT (PAS) Professional Agricultural Student (PAS) club provides an opportunity for leadership and career preparation.
+Professional Agricultural Student (PAS) - Professional Agricultural Student (PAS) club provides an opportunity for leadership and career preparation.
 All agriculture students are encouraged to participate in state and national conferences each year.
 Conference activities include exploring agriculture-related occupations and touring industries.
 The conference also allows students to network with other agriculture students and industry leaders from across the nation.
 Students may compete in career programs ranging from Landscaping to Livestock.
 A wide range of speaking events are also available.
 The PAS club hosts four major events on campus each year; mum, poinsettia and spring plant sales and a large FFA contest.

-ROBOTICS CLUB The goal of the Robotics Club is to promote students' knowledge of robotics and related fields of study while working as a team to complete fun and challenging tasks.
+Robotics Club - The goal of the Robotics Club is to promote students' knowledge of robotics and related fields of study while working as a team to complete fun and challenging tasks.
 Robotics Club focuses on projects that may apply science, mathematics, computer programming, and creative solutions to the design and production of robots.
 Participants may also attend robotics competitions and events, such as MAC's Robot and Technology Expo.
 All students are welcome to participate.

-STUDENT ACTIVITIES COUNCIL (SAC) Student Activities Council is a student-run club responsible for directing, administering and executing student activities and social events for the student body to enhance the college experience.
+Student Activities Council (SAC) - Student Activities Council is a student-run club responsible for directing, administering and executing student activities and social events for the student body to enhance the college experience.
 The council is composed of representatives from recognized student clubs and organizations and the general student body.

-STUDENT GOVERNMENT ASSOCIATION (SGA) The official student governing board and policy making group of the student body, SGA acts as liaison among students, faculty, and administration.
+Student Government Association (SGA) - The official student governing board and policy making group of the student body, SGA acts as liaison among students, faculty, and administration.
 Through it, students can express themselves collectively, develop leadership skills and initiate and execute measures of civic engagement to benefit the student body and college.
 Full-time, non-high school, students are elected to be senators.
 Officers are elected from SGA membership.
 SGA plans activities to engage students within the MAC community.

-STUDENT-MISSOURI STATE TEACHERS ASSOCIATION (S-MSTA) S-MSTA provides personal/professional growth opportunities through leadership, experience, ethics and ideals, creating opportunities through which students observe and share the work of teachers in school and the community.
+Student-Missouri State Teachers Association (S-MSTA) - S-MSTA provides personal/professional growth opportunities through leadership, experience, ethics and ideals, creating opportunities through which students observe and share the work of teachers in school and the community.

-STUDENT NURSES ASSOCIATION (SNA) The college sponsors an active local chapter called the MAC Student Nurses Association (MAC SNA).
+Student Nurses Association (SNA) - he college sponsors an active local chapter called the MAC Student Nurses Association (MAC SNA).
 Student membership in SNA is offered for those students accepted and currently enrolled Associate Degree Nursing Program and have paid tuition.
 The local chapter focuses on community health awareness.
 Members are encouraged to participate in the local chapter as well as on the state level, the Missouri Nurses Student Association (MONSA), which focuses on issues affecting Missouri student nurses.
 MAC nursing students can join the National Student Nurses Association (NSNA), which automatically includes membership in the local and state organizations.
 Membership in a professional organization enhances leadership skills and continued awareness of professional issues.

-STUDENT RADIOLOGY CLUB The Student Radiology Club is open to all students accepted and enrolled in the Radiology Program.
+Student Radiology Club - The Student Radiology Club is open to all students accepted and enrolled in the Radiology Program.
 The organization motivates its members to establish, maintain and provide awareness for radiology professional standards.
 Membership promotes lifelong learning and continuing education.
 Activities include attending the annual MSRT convention, additional meetings on new technology and treatments and student quiz bowl competitions with other radiology schools.

-VETERANS ORGANIZATION The Veterans Organization's purpose is to meet the needs of veterans, create an environment of inclusiveness and provide support, guidance, and a resource for those who have served our country.
+Veterans Organization - The Veterans Organization's purpose is to meet the needs of veterans, create an environment of inclusiveness and provide support, guidance, and a resource for those who have served our country.
 The organization serves as a network of social support and is open to all students, regardless of military status.